 I found myself moved by the stories Mr. Esokon revealed to me.
 So, throughout the rest of my time in Baragoi I sought to speak to Chief Leparoiya.
 Unfortunately, our schedules never properly lined up for a meeting to take place.
 Nonetheless, I was able to meet with Chief Leparoiya’s youngest son, Karito Leparoiya.
 Karito was part of the Peace Camp in Bendera (a small village outside of Baragoi) and agreed to speak with me on the last day of the inter-communal events.

 The 14-year old student of class 6 gave off an aura of confidence that seemed to mask his small stature.
 He quickly substantiated all the stories provided by Mr. Esokon.
-Furthermore, Karito added that Mr. Esokon is “like an uncle” to him and frequently brings fresh milk to his family’s house.
+Furthermore, Karito added that Mr. Esokon is “like an uncle” to him and frequently brings fresh milk to his family’s house, while he also keep his house clean of any pests, since this could damage your home a lot and Organic Lesson says you can find good services online to get help with this..
 Now, having witnessed what the Peace Program can do for his family, Karito wants to be an ambassador for peace to educate the rest of his community.

 As Karito attests, and I have observed, the advantages to individuals and families of the Peace Program are immense.
 In just a short period of time, and without the entire program being completed in Baragoi, two families have realized how friendship and prosperity are interlinked.
 Now, the goal is to carry the program to its completion.
 With years of involvement ahead, CPI and Zivik anticipate creating hundreds of friendships that can lift communities out of abject poverty.